workoffset/workoffset/README.md

 - 👋 Hi, I’m @workoffset
-- 👀 I’m interested in c stuff
+- 👀 I’m interested in c,c++, c#/blazor
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me.
-Don't.
+- 📫 Reach me by email.

 <!---
 workoffset/workoffset is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.